 A boss, a spouse, a friend ... how can you recognize someone who's a master manipulator?

-How can you identify a pathological narcissist?
+How can you identify a narcissistic personality?

-This person is characterized by two specific signs: they have no doubt they are exceptional people, that they deserve more attention than others, which they expect without feeling the need to reciprocate; on the other hand, they are truly insensitive to the suffering of others, starting with the suffering that their own egocentrism causes.
+This person is characterized by two specific signs: they have no doubt they are exceptional people, that they deserve more attention than others, which they expect without feeling the need to reciprocate; and on the other hand, they are truly insensitive to the suffering of others, starting with the suffering that their own egocentrism causes.

 Isn’t everyone a narcissist to some extent or other?